Monster-Train-2-Modding-Group/Conductor/README.md

 # Conductor
-Reusable custom effects to make modding in monster train 2 easier, and safer.
+Reusable custom effects, statuses, and keywords to make modding in monster train 2 easier and safer.